-This hand-forged 19th century pliers was found in a bucket of old Lepley gunsmithing hardware at the Alonzo Lepley estate auction in Southampton Township, Somerset County, PA.
-The old-time gunsmiths typically made most of their own tools, and this spring-loaded pliers is an outstanding example of their resourcefulness and ingenuity.
+This hand-forged 19th century bullet sprue cutter was found in a bucket of old Lepley gunsmithing hardware at the Alonzo Lepley estate auction in Southampton Township, Somerset County, PA.
+The old-time gunsmiths typically made most of their own tools, and this spring-loaded tool is an outstanding example of their resourcefulness and ingenuity.
 By the way, the spring-return action still works!
-Note the flare on the front handle, to provide more surface area for the user's fingers.
+Note the flare on the front handle, to provide more surface area for the user's fingers when applying force.
 This tool is made of ferrous material, and is 8-3/8" long. it was made by someone with excellent blacksmithing skills, including the knowledge of how to design, manufacture, heat-treat and temper a cantilever spring.
 This is truly an amazing example of the blacksmithing art.

 Return to the Lepley gunsmithing index